SeanMollet/PieFlasher/README.md

 ### Download and build flashrom

 By default, flashrom overwrites log files.
 This isn't a desirable behavior for us, so I've made a change to my version.
 I'll PR it upstream, but for now, use mine.
+Note that I'm going to PR my append change to the upcoming 1.4 version, but we use 1.3 here.
+I've made the same change to 1.3 and provide the branch on my fork.

 ```
 git clone https://github.com/SeanMollet/flashrom
 cd flashrom
+git checkout append

 make -j 4
 sudo make install